mattmakai/fullstackpython.com/content/pages/02-development-environments/19-source-control.markdown

 as Git or Mercurial.

+## Monorepo vs Multirepo
+There is a spectrum of philosophies for how to store projects within source code repositories.

+On one extreme end of the spectrum, every line of code for every project within an organization is stored **in a single repository**.
+That approach is called *monorepo* and it is used by companies like Google.
+On the other end of the spectrum, there are potentially tens of thousands or more repositories that store parts of projects.
+That approach is known as *multirepo* or *manyrepo*.

+For example, in a [microservices](/microservices.html) architecture, there could be thousands of microservices and each one is stored within its own repository.
+No one repository contains the code for the entire application created by the interaction of the microservices.

+There are many hybrid strategies for how to store source code that fall between these opposite approaches.
+What to choose will depend on your organization's needs, resources and culture.

 ## Source control during deployment
 Pulling code during a deployment is a potential way source control systems fit into the deployment process.